 Better Pools – Grants of up to $3 million are available to provide high-quality aquatic leisure facilities through new or redeveloped aquatic leisure centres.

-Major Facilities – Grants of up to $650,000 (where the total project cost is more than $500,000, excluding GST) are available to develop or upgrade major district and regional sport and recreation facilities.
+Major Facilities – Grants of up to $800,000 (where the total project cost is more than $500,000, excluding GST) are available to develop or upgrade sub-regional and regional sport and active recreation facilities.

-Minor Facilities – Grants of up to $100,000 for any one project (where the total project cost is up to $1,000,000 excluding GST) are available for community sport and recreation groups, working in partnership with local government, to develop or upgrade community sport and recreation facilities.
+Minor Facilities – Grants of up to $250,000 are available for community sport and recreation groups, working in partnership with local government, to develop or upgrade community sport and recreation facilities.

 For specific details on the number of applications that can be submitted under each category please refer to the guidelines.